-GNOME and ADD\GNOME is set to yes, the GNOME desktop is installed in addition to the desktop specified by the DESKTOP field.
-The default migration.
+ADD_GNOME Adds GNOME as an additional desktop.
+If the DESKTOP field is not migration.
 Default is blank.
 Valid values are /dev/cddevice number for a mksysb image on a CD-DVD, and /dev/rmtdevice number for a mksysb image on tape.
 For a network installation, the valid value is the word network.